 The use of EDC will allow NPs to start looking at survey results and developing a dissemination plan, in consultation with major stakeholders, even before fieldwork is completed.
-Within one week after the completion of fieldwork, NPs should submit a dissemination plan to their CP project manager and communications coordinator.
+Within two weeks after the completion of fieldwork, NPs should submit a dissemination plan to their CP project manager and communications coordinator.
 The CP should review the plan and approve it if it adequately addresses the following points:

-- Topics and key target audiences for two events and three dispatches.
+- Topics and key target audiences for two events, two dispatches, and seven press releases.
 This is the most important part of the plan: What are the most significant and timely findings, and who will use them to advance the policy discourse?
-If you're unable to identify who will use your findings, you may need to consider choosing different topics to highlight. - Specific strategies for getting the findings to the key target audiences that will use them.
+If you're unable to identify who will use your findings, you may need to consider choosing different topics to highlight.
+This plan will not be written in stone; topics may evolve as survey findings and external events evolve. - Specific strategies for getting the findings to the key target audiences that will use them.
 This should be done for all planned dispatches as well as events. - More broadly, strategies for reaching secondary audiences.
 This should include strategies for supporting dissemination through traditional news media and through social media.
-NPs with limited social media experience are encouraged to ask their CP communications coordinators for support and training. - Dates for two events and three dispatches. - An indication of which option will be selected for Event #2 - Key target audiences for each event - Indications of who will be invited to serve as chair/moderator and/or discussants or commentators for each event - Submission dates by which draft release documents will be submitted for CP review (see Section 9.2.3 below)
+NPs with limited social media experience are encouraged to ask their CP communications coordinators for support and training. - Target dates for two events and two dispatches. - An indication of which option will be selected for Event #2 - Key target audiences for each event - Indications of who will be invited to serve as chair/moderator and/or discussants or commentators for each event

+• Submission dates by which draft release documents will be submitted for CP review (see Section 9.2.3 below)